RonRaj101/Simple-Tic-Tac-Toe/README.md

 # TicTacToe
-Simple Tic Tac Toe Program written on Python
+Simple Tic Tac Toe Program written on Python.
+Psudocode also included.
+Feel Free to make any improvements to the program